05nelsonm/kotlin-components/RELEASING.md

 ### Linux

-- Wait for releases (should be 3 of them) to become available on [MavenCentral](https://repo1.maven.org/maven2/io/matthewnelson/kotlin-components/)
+- Wait for releases to become available on [MavenCentral](https://repo1.maven.org/maven2/io/matthewnelson/kotlin-components/)
 - Draft new release on GitHub
     - Enter the release name <VersionName> as tag and title
     - Have the description point to the changelog